hoaisha/diablo/heap/compiling/compiling.md

   -Wl,--dynamic-linker=$HOME/glibc-2.31/compiled-2.31/lib/ld-linux-x86-64.so.2
 ```

-> This is even more awful, explaination (for further handle errors):
+> This is even more awful, (`chatgpt`'s) explaination (for further handle errors):
 > - `gcc-9`: use `gcc` version 9, which may be compatible with building older glibc versions.
 > - `-nostartfiles`: prevents `gcc` from automatically adding startup files (`crt1.o`, `crti.o`, `crtn.o`).
 You’ll manually specify them instead (see below).
 This avoids conflicts with the system startup files.
-> - `tmp.c`: the C source file to compile.
-> - `-o tmp`: name the output binary as `tmp`.
-> - `-I$HOME/glibc-2.31/compiled-2.31/include`: Use headers from your custom glibc 2.31 build, not the system's.
+> - `-I$HOME/glibc-2.31/compiled-2.31/include`: use headers from your custom glibc 2.31 build, not the system's.
 > - `$HOME/glibc-2.31/compiled-2.31/lib/crt1.o`, `crti.o`, `crtn.o`: these are glibc startup object files, required for initialization and finalization of a program.
 > 	- `crt1.o`: defines the `_start` symbol
 > 	- `crti.o`: sets up `.init`/`.fini` sections